Erics1337/Tiny-Feet-Community/README.md

 ### Features of the micro-framework:

 * .htaccess files for URL re-routing
-* Uses classes and class methods to handle url requests in the format traversymvc/className/methodName
+* Uses classes and class methods to handle url requests in the format URLROOT/className/methodName
-* Data is passed between the controller and the view and model means of an array $data
+* Data is passed between the controller and the view/model by means of an array $data

 ### Features of the toolkit:

 * Forum where site visitors can view feedback from their community about issues relating to climate action planning
 * User registration and login functionality to gain access to the ability to create, update, and delete posts in a forum
+* User account profiles that can be updated by the registered user

 ## Getting Started